AdamMartinCote/djangomarketplace/README.md

 # djangomarketplace
-This project is a demonstration of a simple online marketplace, build with Django.
+This project is a demonstration of a simple online marketplace, built with Django.

 # Usage
 The demo site is deployed and accessible at https://tinyurl.com/yb97ctef